aradpls/Deep-Learning-Course---Transferability-of-photovoltaic-pv-array-images/README.md

 -> <strong>DA_AdaptSegNet_FT_NoteBooks_Py</strong>

-In each code folder, we use the ResNet18 backbone with the following architectures: U-Net, DeepLabV3+, FPN, and PSP-Net.
+In each code folder, we use the ResNet18 backbone with the following architectures: U-Net, Linknet, FPN, and PSP-Net.

 4. Figures from the project. -> <strong>Figures</strong>